 Nothing is accepted late.
 Late assignments receive an F. Missing a single class will disrupt the learning environment in this course.
-If you miss two classes you are doing a tremendous disservice to the learning environment and the instructor may, absent a medical excuse, indicate that you are in the bottom 10% of the course when final grades are submitted (note well that recruiting is not a valid excuse).
+If you miss two classes you are doing a tremendous disservice to the learning environment and the instructor may give you an F in the course absent a written medical (not work related) excuse from a medical provider.
 Attendance includes attending either live or via the Wharton Video Network presentations by two guest speakers.
-At a minimum, each unexcused absence will cause your grade to be lowered one full step (A to B, B to C etc.) If you anticipate that you will have any attendance problems please do not take this course.
-Finally, in addition to the above, your final point total for the course will be reduced by 10% for any unexcused absence.
+At a minimum, each unexcused absence will cause your grade to be lowered one full step (A to B, B- to C- etc.) If you anticipate that you will have any attendance problems please do not take this course.